deividfoggi/M365-Usage-Collector/README.md

 2. Extract the entire .zip file.
 3. Open Windows PowerShell using the option Run as Administrator.
 4. Access the extracted root folder.
-5. Ajust the execution policy:
+5. Adjust the execution policy:
 ```
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine
 ```